google_counter

 **DEBIRI = TACE, FOLFIRI = IV therapy; with DEBIRI, 90% of the patients have improved quality of life for 32 weeks

-Professor Thomas Vogl, a leading radiologist in interventional oncology, highlights that TACE can achieve up to 15 times higher drug concentration within the tumor compared to standard chemotherapy, making it especially effective for liver metastases.
-To better understand how TACE works and its potential benefits, it is highly recommended to watch Professor Vogl's interview, where he discusses real patient outcomes and explains why TACE is considered one of the most advanced treatments for stage 4 liver cancer.
+Professor Attila Kovács, a leading radiologist in interventional oncology, highlights that TACE can achieve up to 15 times higher drug concentration within the tumor compared to standard chemotherapy, making it especially effective for liver metastases.
+To better understand how TACE works and its potential benefits, it is highly recommended to watch Professor Kovács's interview, where he discusses real patient outcomes and explains why TACE is considered one of the most advanced treatments for stage 4 liver cancer.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

-Hyperthermic intraperitoneal chemotherapy (HIPEC) is an advanced, FDA-approved cancer treatment that delivers heated chemotherapy directly into the abdominal cavity after tumor removal.
-Unlike traditional chemotherapy, HIPEC bathes the cancerous area with high-dose drugs, improving drug penetration and effectiveness while reducing systemic side effects.
+Hyperthermic intraperitoneal chemotherapy (HIPEC) is an advanced, FDA-approved cancer treatment.
+It delivers heated chemotherapy directly into the abdominal cavity after tumor removal.
+In other words, HIPEC bathes the cancerous area with high-dose drugs 一 this improves drug penetration and effectiveness while reducing systemic side effects [9].

-Although primarily used for advanced abdominal cancers, research in oncology suggests that HIPEC may benefit select stage 4 liver cancer patients by targeting peritoneal metastases.
-Studies show improved survival rates compared to standard chemotherapy alone, making it a promising treatment for liver cancer stage 4.
+We would like to add that HIPEC is primarily used for advanced abdominal cancers.
+However, research in oncology suggests, that this approach may benefit select stage 4 liver cancer patients by targeting peritoneal metastases.
+In fact, studies show improved survival rates of such patients compared to standard chemotherapy alone.
+Therefore, HIPEC can be considered a promising stage 4 liver cancer treatment.

 Hyperthermia Therapy

-Hyperthermia therapy is an emerging treatment for stage 4 liver cancer that involves exposing cancerous tissues to elevated temperatures (typically between 40°C and 45°C) to weaken and destroy cancer cells while enhancing the effectiveness of chemotherapy, radiation, and immunotherapy.
-By damaging cancer cell proteins and membranes, increasing blood flow to tumors, and impairing the cells' ability to repair DNA, hyperthermia not only promotes cancer cell death but also improves the immune system's response.
+Hyperthermia therapy is another innovative treatment for stage 4 liver cancer.
+It involves exposing cancerous tissues to elevated temperatures (typically between 40°C and 45°C) to weaken and destroy cancer cells.
+This treatment damages cancer cell proteins and membranes, increases blood flow to tumors and impairs the cells' ability to repair DNA.
+By doing so hyperthermia promotes cancer cell death.
+In addition, it also improves the immune system's response.

-There are two main forms: localized hyperthermia, which targets tumors directly using technologies such as microwave or radiofrequency ablation, and whole-body hyperthermia, which raises overall body temperature to stimulate immune activity against widespread disease.
+According to literature, there are two main forms: localized hyperthermia and whole-body hyperthermia.
+Localized hyperthermia targets tumors directly using technologies like microwave or radiofrequency ablation.
+In turn, whole-body hyperthermia raises overall body temperature to stimulate immune activity against widespread disease.

-Clinical studies indicate that combining hyperthermia with treatments, such as TACE or systemic chemotherapy, can reduce tumor size, slow disease progression, and potentially improve survival rates.
-While still considered experimental in many countries, hyperthermia therapy is gaining recognition as a valuable complementary option to treat the fourth stage of liver cancer and enhance patients' quality of life.
+As the research evidence indicates the combination of hyperthermia with other treatments (e.g., TACE or systemic chemotherapy) can reduce tumor size and slow disease progression.
+Moreover, it can potentially improve survival rates.
+We would like to say that this treatment approach is still considered experimental in many countries.
+Nevertheless, hyperthermia therapy is considered a valuable complementary option to treat the fourth stage of liver cancer and enhance patient quality of life.

 Send request for treatment